-Unemployment Compensation Benefits for Individual That Was Employed By An Entity That Was Owned or Operated By a Family Member
+Unemployment Compensation Benefits for Individual That Was Employed by an Entity That Was Owned or Operated by a Family Member

 Another issue that arises involves the eligibility for New Jersey unemployment compensation benefits for an individual that was employed by an entity that owned or operated by a family member.
 Although N.J.S.A.
 43:21-19(i)(7)(c) contains a provision excluding “[s]ervice performed by an individual in the employ of his son, daughter or spouse and service performed by a child under the age of 18 in the employ of his father or mother,” the New Jersey ￼￼￼￼courts have held that this language, and the statute in particular, should not be applied to automatically disqualify an individual simply on the basis that they were employed by an entity that was owned or operated by their son or daughter.

 In Palitto v.
 Board of Review, 312 N.J.
 Super.
 157 (App.
 Div.
 1998), the court noted that although the statute permits an employer to elect coverage of services for all purposes by filing a written election with the Division of Unemployment Security, the failure to do so is not fatal to an employee’s ability to collect unemployment benefits.
 Rather, the court emphasized New Jersey’s public policy recognizing the “beneficent and salutary purpose of the social legislation affording benefits to employees whose employment is lost through no fault of their own and requiring liberal construction of that legislation”.